deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 > </details>

-> Table 5 presents the in-distribution and out-of-distribution macro F1 scores for low-quality image learning on the iWildCam dataset, comparing different methods including the proposed DisCL approach.
+> Table 5 presents the in-distribution and out-of-distribution macro F1 scores achieved by various methods on the iWildCam dataset for low-quality image learning using CLIP ViT-B/16 model.

 {{< table-caption >}}